View Elizabeth Cassidy's Obituary on TheDay.com and share memories

 |

-Niantic - Elizabeth Keely "Betty" Cassidy, 86, of Sleepy Hollow Road passed away Monday, Nov.
-25, 2019, at Fairview Rehabilitation and Skilled Nursing Center Groton.

-A Mass of Christian Burial will be celebrated at 11 a.m.
+Betty's family will receive relatives and friends from 4 to 8 p.m.
+Monday, Dec.
+2, at Thomas L. Neilan and Sons Funeral Home, 48 Grand Street, Niantic.
+A Mass of Christian burial will take place at 11 a.m.
 Tuesday, Dec.
-3, 2019, at St. Agnes Church, 22 Haigh Ave., Niantic.
-Interment will follow in St. Mary's Cemetery, New London.
-The family will receive relatives and friends from 4 to 8 p.m.
-Monday, Dec.
-2, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
+3, at St. Agnes Church, 22 Haigh Ave., Niantic.
+Interment will follow at St. Mary's Cemetery in New London.

+In lieu of flowers, donations would be so welcomed at the New London Homeless Hospitality Center.
+Mailed donations should be sent to New London HHC, to the attention of Barbara Montrose at 730 State Pier Rd., New London, CT 06320.
+Donations can also be made easily online.